Cultivation theory: Origin and founders

 Cultivation theory began as a way to test the impact of television on viewers, especially how exposure to violence through television affects human beings.
-The theory's key proposition is that "the more time people spend 'living' in the television world, the more likely they are to believe social reality aligns with reality portrayed on television."
-Gerbner believed that audience members used television to "fill the gaps" of their knowledge about certain experiences that they had not had for themselves.
+The theory's key proposition is that "the more time people spend 'living' in the television world, the more likely they are to believe that social reality aligns with reality portrayed on television."
+Early studies of Cultivation Theory began with an interest in whether or not heavy television viewers were more likely to imitate violence that they saw.
+Current studies emphasize the conclusions that viewers draw about violence in the world around them.
+The traditional perspective of Cultivation Theory put emphasis on the overall viewing habits of individuals rather than their choice of genre.
+This was due to fewer choices that viewers had available to them.
+In light of changes in technology, simply examining the amount of viewing can be combined with choices in viewing.
+Gerbner believed that audience members used television to "fill the gaps" of their knowledge about certain experiences that have not occurred their own life experience.
 Because cultivation theory assumes the existence of objective reality and value-neutral research, it can be categorized as part of positivistic philosophy.

-The more media that people consume, the more their perceptions change.
-Such images and messages, especially when repeated, help bring about the culture that they portray.
-Cultivation Theory aims to understand how long-term exposure to television programming, with its recurrent patterns of messages and images, can contribute to individuals' shared assumptions about the world around them.

-In a 2004 study, surveying almost 2,000 articles published in the top three mass communication journals since 1956, Jennings Bryant and Dorina Miron found that cultivation theory was the third most frequently utilized cultural theory.